filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 ```shell
 lotus-miner actor set-addrs <NEW_MULTIADDR>
 ```
-4. After you finished initializing the `markets` service repository, you should restart the `mining/sealing/proving` node.
+4. After you finished initializing the `markets` node repository, you must restart the `mining/sealing/proving` node for the configuration changes to take effect there (e.g. disabling the markets subsystem).

 #### Step 4.
 Consider configuring storage.json on the markets node